companieshouse/api-sdk-manager-go-library/README.md

 # api-sdk-manager-go-library

-Go implementation of the api-sdk-manager-java-library.
+Go implementation of the api-sdk-manager-java-library, to be used instead of go-sdk-manager when there is no session present to get the authorisation, so that the session manager is not needlessly imported.
 Users of the SDK will interact with the SDK manager, which wraps up some useful functionality that determines whether to initialise an OAuth2 or API Key-authenticated http client.

 ## Requirements